Treatment

 You have most chemotherapy drugs for pancreatic cancer as a drip into your bloodstream (intravenously).
 If you are having capecitabine, you take it as a tablet.

 You usually have the treatment in cycles.
-You have treatment for a few days or weeks and then a time with no treatment to allow your body to recover.
+This means you have treatment for a few days or weeks and then a rest to allow your body to recover.
+You then start the next cycle of treatment.

 You might have treatment through a long plastic tube that goes into a large vein in your chest.
 The tube stays in place throughout the course of treatment.
 This can be a: